Managing the Side Effects of Kidney Cancer and Cancer Treatment

 Lack of Appetite

 A loss of appetite is common during cancer treatment.
-Fatigue, discomfort, nausea, dry mouth, mouth sores, and loss of taste can play a part in reducing your desire to eat.
-To manage this common side effect:
+Feeling tired, discomfort, nausea, dry mouth, mouth sores, and loss of taste can discourage eating.
+To manage these problems:

 Nausea and Vomiting